3dgeo-heidelberg/etrainee/course/module1/06_reference_data_validation_accuracy_assessment/06_reference_data_validation_accuracy_assessment.md

 **The confusion matrix**

 A basic, yet quite useful way of presenting the output of a classification model (*predicted labels*) compared with values at validation samples (*reference labels*) is the *confusion matrix* (also known as *cross-tabulation matrix* or *error matrix*).
-This is a cross-tabulation of how many classification units (pixels, points or polygons) were predicted for a certain class vs. how any actually belong to this class (according to the reference data).
+This is a cross-tabulation of how many classification units (pixels, points or polygons) were predicted for a certain class vs. how many actually belong to this class (according to the reference data).
 The matrix allows us to see if a classifier confuses two classes (hence the name), i.e. mislabels one class as another.

 The following figure illustrates this for a binary classification.
 The two classes ('positive' and 'negative') could be, for example, 'snow' and 'no snow'.